is dual; everything has poles;

 Everything always exist in relation

-to it's opposite, an opposite that
+to it's opposite,

 we are often unaware of.